lpdatri/nutanix-minikube/README.md

-# Nutanix and Minikube
+# Nutanix and Containers
+Lab created for Nutanix Partner Elite Group - 3rd Edition / Sao Paulo-Brazil.

+- Luiz Datri | Channel SE
+- Igor Menezes | Field SE
+- Thiago Coral | Field SE

+## VM Deploy and Prepare
 Steps to install Minikube in the Nutanix HPOC, using the Rocky Linux VM provided in the environment using the NKP Bootcamp workload.

-## VM Deploy and Prepare

 1. Each participant show create a virtual machine through Prism Central with:
   - Name: NPEG-_YOUR_NAME_-MINIKUBE